smdmori/js-weird-parts/Readme.md

 every function you create in JS has this property. it starts as a empty object and ots always there, but you can add on to it.
 (058.js)

 ****

+**Dangerous Aside** :
+use Capital letter for any function that you are gonna use as function constructor.